mafintosh/abstract-chunk-store/README.md

 ## Background

 An abstract chunk store is a binary data store that allows you to interact with individual chunks of a larger blob (a.k.a. binary file).
-It can be thought of as a small partial blob that fits in memory.
+A chunk can be thought of as a small partial blob that fits in memory.

 Related: